Coronavirus Information for New Jersey Members of CWA

 - If you have a specific question that is a Leave or direct exposure question, please contact your Shop Steward and Local.
 If your question is more of a direct health-related question, please consult healthcare professionals, and call the hotline.
 Your CWA representatives can help you with some matters, but we are not qualified to evaluate any direct healthcare matters.

 - If you are sick, please don’t go to work.
 If you experience respiratory trouble and a fever, please make sure that you consult a healthcare professional.
 If you come in direct contact with someone with the coronavirus, please make sure that you report it so that you and others are kept safe.

 - Gloves and Masks.
-There is no scientific evidence that would support our members generally wearing gloves and masks and there are reasons to NOT wear gloves and masks, including the fact that they give people a false sense of security.
-If you touch your face with a glove that has germs on it, it is no better than touching your face with your hands, hand washing is better, and – and this is important – workers in healthcare facilities really do need to have those supplies and there is a shortage of them and we don’t want to use up supplies that are needed elsewhere, especially if they are ineffective.
+There is no scientific evidence that would support our members generally wearing gloves and masks, and there are reasons to NOT wear gloves and masks, including the fact that they give people a false sense of security.
+If you touch your face with a glove that has germs on it, it is no better than touching your face with your hands, hand washing is better, and – and this is important – workers in healthcare facilities really do need to have those supplies.
+There is a shortage of them, and we don’t want to use up supplies that are needed elsewhere, especially if they are ineffective.
 We understand that gloves and masks may give some workers a sense of comfort, but if it is a false sense, we need to go with science.

 What’s the bottom line?
 CWA is carefully monitoring the situation for our members.
 We are asking Employers to conduct themselves responsibly, and we are particularly focused on making sure actions that protect our members, and their families are being considered wherever possible.
 The fact that many of our members are public workers, of course, complicates this because, in many cases, we are the essential front lines of this public crisis.